RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 - **Successful work on a quiz problem targeting that standard.** Almost every week, we will have a quiz over Content Skill Standards.
 Each quiz contains several problems, and each problem covers exactly one Content Skill Standard. *Each quiz is cumulative*, with new problems for the most recently-covered standards along with new versions of problems for standards on previous quizzes.
 An answer to a problem that meets the specifications found in the Specifications for Student Work in MTH 325 document, is considered a "successful demontration of skill".
 - **Successful work on an oral quiz done during drop-in hours.** You can also demonstrate skill on a Content Skill Standard by requesting a live oral quiz on that standard in drop-in hours.
 To use this option, go to the Calendly page at https://calendly.com/robert-talbert and request either an oral quiz either in-person or online.
 You'll be asked which standard you want to be quizzed over.
 Then, I will make out a new problem for that standard, and you'll work through it live at the requested time.
-- **Successful work on a video solution to a quiz.** Finally, you can demonstrate skill asynchronously by requesting a new problem on a standard and then working out the solution on a video, and posting that video to [our class' private Flip channel](https://flip.com/4c1a7e9d).
+- **Successful work on a video solution to a quiz.** Finally, you can demonstrate skill asynchronously by requesting a new problem on a standard and then working out the solution on a video, and posting that video to our class' private Flip channel.
+The submission link along with additional instructions about video creation are on Blackboard in the [insert name here] section.

 As mentioned above, **to meet a Content Skill Standard, you must provide TWO (2) separate demonstrations of skill on that standard.** (A single successful demonstration of skill could be a fluke; two successful demonstrations generally aren't.)
 You can mix and match the three different ways of demonstrating skill listed above; for example you can give one demonstration of skill using a video and the second one using a quiz problem.
 However: **At least one demonstration of skill must come from a quiz problem.**